 Civil Judicial Procedures and Remedies

-For apolitical court cases, there is an independent and impartial judiciary for civil matters and access to a court to file lawsuits seeking damages for human rights violations by SAR agencies or persons, except for employees of the National Security Department, as well as the Central Government Liaison Office, depending on interpretations of the law.
+There is an independent and impartial judiciary for civil matters and access to a court to bring lawsuits seeking damages for human rights violations.

 f.
 Arbitrary or Unlawful Interference with Privacy, Family, Home, or Correspondence